saiyam1814/DevOpsRoadmap2022/Neji Lee/DAY 24 - 54/day 24.md

 >> Benefits of docker volume
 >> Different cmds to rm, inspect and ls docker volume

-3. Practised some concepts in Gloang
+3. Practised some concepts in Golang
-4.